stozn/pokemon/README.md

 Changelog :

+NGGYU 3.0 (07/21/2017) :
+- **Hoenn** : Trumpets !
+Since this game will never let you down, it was really fast to add all the Gen 3.
+More areas, more Pokemon, more evolutions.
+Everything should work fine.
+The issues are here for any bugs !
+Enjoy the water !

 NGGYU 2.1 (07/20/2017) :
 - Gen 2 Megas added !
 You can the 6 Mega-Evolutions from Jotho with sprites !
 Ampharos, Steelix, Scizor, Heracross, Houndoom and Tyranitar can evolve level 100 !
 - Fixed the HUGE database problem for people with old save.
 No need of swiping the save data for old players (Mr. Mime is not a friend anymore).
 Shot me a PM anywhere you want if you have ANY PROBLEM with save loading.